dmbarbour/wikilon/docs/ABCRT.md

 ABC is well suited for 'manual' memory management due to its explicit copy and drop operators.
 It's convenient if most memory is linear so that we can have non-allocating data plumbing operations (at least for common cases).
 And bump-pointer allocation and slab allocations are useful for locality and performance, potentially favorable to free lists (though something like TCMalloc wouldn't be bad).

 Because I'm running pure code without side-effects, throughput is more important than latency during computation.
 There is a lot of freedom on what to do with memory.
 For now, I'm going for the 2-space compacting copying collector per context, which ensures fragmentation will never be an issue at the cost of copying memory occasionally.

-Parallelism within a computation could also be valuable.
-I may need to eventually move away from the shared memory idea in favor of free spaces for multiple threads.
-Though, this could be mitigated by good support for non-copying shared memory and objects.

 TODO: Consider 'graduating' context size between compactions.
 This would allow a 4GB context to act as a 4MB context when the data is small, for example, costing only address space.
 This would be achieved easily by allocating big chunks of memory after each compaction based on estimated usage.
 It could be configured by an extra function call on the process.